zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Ella:  We agreed that we both needed a little time away to unwind.
 The whole point of this vacation is for us to relax.

-Mohsen:  I’m cut off from civilization and I have n o access to email and my favorite websites.
+Mohsen:  I’m cut off from civilization and I have no access to email and my favorite websites.
 What could be more stressful th an this?!

 [end of dialogue]

-The whole point of this part of the podcast is to t hank our scriptwriter, Dr. Lucy Tse, and everyone else that helps make ESL Podcast possible.
+The whole point of this part of the podcast is tothank our scriptwriter, Dr. Lucy Tse, and everyone else that helps make ESL Podcast possible.

-From Los Angeles, California, I’m Jeff McQuillan.
-Thank you for listening.
-Come back and listen to us again on ESL Podcast.

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2011 by the  Center for Educational Development.

 # Asking for More Time